Procedure for Using Procurement Card

 1. All items that are eligible to be purchased via petty cash or direct pay should be purchased using the University's Procurement Card.
-Certain expenditures, such as travel, hosting, membership and fixed assets are not eligible.
+Certain expenditures, such as travel, hosting, membership and tangible capital assets are not eligible.

 2. Where there are recurring payments, charge accounts or where tenders are involved, a purchase order must be used for control and commitment purposes.